How to Fundraise for a Political Campaign

 Preparing a list of potential donors and calling them to ask for a donation is called “call time.”
 Call time is a tried-and-true method of raising money for political campaigns of all shapes and sizes.
 Connecting through one-on-one conversations is one of the best ways to build rapport with donors, address any concerns they may have, and make a personalized ask to them to secure a donation for your campaign.

 While you want to conduct research and prepare your list of donors ahead of time, call time simply requires a donor list and a phone to kick-start your fundraising efforts.
 By making these calls, you can quickly raise the resources you need to run a competitive campaign and build up your donor network.
-And with tools like Call Time Mobile and Call Time Connect, you can make call time even more efficient to help you quickly raise money for your campaign.
+And with Call Time Mobile, you can make call time even more efficient to help you quickly raise money for your campaign.

 Emails, texts, and ads all fall under the umbrella of digital fundraising.
 Digital fundraising continues to serve as a valuable fundraising stream for campaigns up and down the ballot.
 Digital fundraising is a great way to communicate with much larger groups of people faster than call time, which can help scale fundraising operations and raise substantial amounts of money.